maldonadojsm/SLUPipe/README.md

 For convenience, SLUPipe has been configured to run in Anaconda Environments

+**Please Note:** If problems have appeared installing SLUPipe, please head to the manual installation.

 **1. Clone Github Repository**
 ```console
 $ git clone https://github.com/BioHPC/SLUPipe.git